pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-The South Dakota Dynasty Trust represents the cornerstone of the The Legacy Codex's multi-generational wealth preservation strategy.
+The South Dakota Dynasty Trust represents the cornerstone of the Legacy Codex's multi-generational wealth preservation strategy.
 This chapter provides a comprehensive guide to understanding, forming, and administering a South Dakota Dynasty Trustâ€”the ultimate vehicle for protecting and perpetuating wealth across 365+ years.

 Unlike traditional trusts limited by the rule against perpetuities, South Dakota Dynasty Trusts offer perpetual existence, zero state income tax, superior asset protection, and complete privacy.
 For families like the Ohu Familyâ€”Ikechukwu Polycarp Nnamdi Ohu and Judith Huchukwuyem Ohu, with beneficiaries [Beneficiary 1], [Beneficiary 2], [Beneficiary 3], and Ikechukwu Polycarp Nnamdi Ohu [Primary Principal]â€”this structure provides the foundation for building wealth that serves generations beyond your lifetime.